ffco/serverbuild/docs/04-storage-setup.md

-# Storage Configuration Guide
+# Storage Setup Guide

-This guide covers the configuration of storage systems for your Dell R420 server, including RAID setup and backup configuration.
+## Overview
+This guide provides detailed instructions for setting up the storage configuration on the Dell R420 server.
+This must be done before OS installation to set up the storage foundation.

-## Pre-Installation RAID Setup
+## Prerequisites

 ### PERC H710P Mini RAID Configuration